versluis/3D-Touch/README.md

 If 3D Touch is not available, a long press recognizer is implemented and calls the Preview View.
 Tapping the Preview View will transition back to the Main View.

-Should the user disable 3D Touch while the app is running, the alternative long press recognizer is activated automatically.
+Should the user disable 3D Touch while the app is running, the alternative long press recognizer is activated automatically (and disabled again if 3D Touch becomes available again).